Docs

 API Endpoints

-The Bulk IP lookup endpoint allows you to group up to 100 IP search requests into a single request (you can mix up IPv4 and IPv6 addresses).
-This can really speed up the processing of bulk IP lookup.
+The Bulk IP Lookup endpoint lets you look up up to 100 IP addresses in a single request.
+You can mix IPv4 and IPv6 addresses.

-We support 2 methods to pass values to a batch request: comma-separated and JSON array.
+We support two ways to pass IP addresses in a batch request: comma-separated values and a JSON array.

 $ curl --data '["8.8.4.4", "1.1.1.1", "2c0f:fb50:4003::"]' \